davisssamuel/ls-tree/README.md

 # About

-A small shell script to add shorthand for the tree command.
+A small shell script to add a shorthand for the tree command.

 Requires having [tree](https://github.com/Old-Man-Programmer/tree) installed.